mikeschinkel/eleanor-elephant/README.md

 ```
 $ vagrant plugin install vagrant-hostsupdater
 ```

+### Enabling Virtualization in your PC BIOS (optional if already enabled)

+While most recent PCs support hardware virtualization, not all computer vendors enable this feature as shipped from the factory.
+To turn this feature on, try these instructions:

+1. Reboot your computer

+2. Right when the computer is coming up from the black screen, press Delete, Esc, F1, F2, or F4.
+Each computer manufacturer uses a different key but it may show a brief message at boot telling you which one to press.
+If you miss it the first time, reboot and try again.
+It helps to tap the key about twice a second when the computer is coming up.
+If you are not able to enter the BIOS via this method, consult your computer’s manual.

+3. In the BIOS settings, find the configuration items related to the CPU.
+These can be in under the headings Processor, Chipset, or Northbridge.

+4. Enable virtualization; the setting may be called VT-x, AMD-V, SVM, or Vanderpool.
+Enable Intel VT-d or AMD IOMMU if the options are available.

+5. Save your changes and reboot.

 ### Important (windows users) !!!
 Windows does not allow to change `hosts` files.
 Please add `junglewp.local 192.168.33.10` by yourself! or run your command shell in administrator mode.